 Where to Stay in Marrakech

 Mid-range: Riad El Walaa, an excellent mid-range choice that has the aura of a boutique hotel and comes with the necessary modern amenities.
-Rooms are tastefully decorated and the breakfast is excellent.
+The rooms are tastefully decorated and the breakfast is excellent.
 The location is pretty good, Jemaa el Fnaa is just a short walk away.

 Marrakech Travel Tips